 However, if you consent to future marketing we will continue to process your data on that basis.
-We store this in a secure database for five years after your last communication with us, unless you withdraw consent.
+We aim to store this in a secure database for five years after your last communication with us, unless you withdraw consent.
 If you withdraw consent it will be deleted within a month.

 We have many newsletters, among them:

 - Travel & holidays - inspiration, travel tips, news and offers